SkooveLearn PianoDownload on the App Store

 Lydian

-Take any major scale and raise the fourth note a half step.
+To create a lydian scale take any major scale and raise the fourth note a half step.

 C D E F♯ G A B C

 This raised fourth degree gives a bright but interesting sound.
-A well known example of this is the theme to The Simpsons

 Mixolydian

-Take any major scale and lower the seventh note a half step.
+To create a mixolydian scale take a major scale and lower the seventh note a half step.

 C D E F G A B♭ C

-Next let’s dive into the four minor modes Dorian, Phrygian, Aeolian and Locrian and explore their unique characteristics, how to play them, and where they’re used in music.
+Next let’s dive into the four minor modes dorian, phrygian, aeolian and locrian and explore their unique characteristics, how to play them and where they’re used in music.

 Dorian

-Take any major scale and lower the seventh and third notes a half step.
+To create a dorian scale take any major scale and lower the seventh and third notes a half step.

 C D E♭ F G A B♭ C